-1. Or contact any of the following if you wish to make a formal report through any of the following:
+Or contact any of the following if you wish to file a formal report and need assistance with understanding your options, institutional processes, and information on programs that can assist you:

 - a.
 Isaiah Ka'auwai, Title IX Coordinator (limited confidentiality) One Stop Center, Room 201C Phone: (808) 245-8260 Email: ikaauwai@hawaii.edu - b.
 Thomas No'eau Keopuhiwa, Interim Deputy Title IX Coordinator for Students (limited confidentiality) One Stop Center Room 201B Phone: (808) 245-8274 Email: keopuhiw@hawaii.edu - c.
-Calvin Shirai, Interim Deputy Title IX Coordinator for Employees (limited confidentiality) One Stop Center, Room 205B Phone: (808) 245-8355 Email: shiraic@hawaii.edu - d.
-Submit an online report to the Kaua'i CC Title IX Office http://kauai.hawaii.edu/title-ix-file-report.

-e.
-Kaua'i CC Campus Safety Department
+Andrew Yamamoto, Deputy Title IX Coordinator for Employees (limited confidentiality) One Stop Center, Room 105B Phone: (808) 245-8323 Email: andrewty@hawaii.edu d.
+Submit an online report to the Kaua'i CC Title Office https://kauai.hawaii.edu/title-ix-file-report e.
+Kaua'i CC Campus Public Safety Department

 Call (808) 245-8399 or x399 from any campus phone, 24 hours a day, 7 days a week.
-If there is an electrical outage (which means that campus phones are out), call the CPSD cell phones directly at (808) 278-3107 or (808) 278-3108.

 All reports of domestic violence, dating violence, sexual assault and stalking made to the Campus Public Safety Department will automatically be referred to the Title IX Coordinator, regardless of whether the complainant chooses to pursue criminal charges.
+You also have the option to immediately make a police report: